isabella232/quickstart-snyk-serverless/README.md

 Snyk, which is available in the AWS Marketplace as [Snyk: Developer-First Security](https://aws.amazon.com/marketplace/pp/B085VGM85Q?qid=1587078167615&sr=0-1&ref_=srh_res_product_title), is fulfilled as a SaaS offering.
 SaaS is a delivery model for software applications whereby the vendor hosts and operates the application over the internet.
 Customers pay to use the software without owning the underlying infrastructure.
 With SaaS contracts, customers pay for usage through their AWS bill.

-If you don't have a Snyk login, open the page for the [Snyk: Developer-First Security](https://aws.amazon.com/marketplace/pp/B085VGM85Q?qid=1587078167615&sr=0-1&ref_=srh_res_product_title) in AWS Marketplace, and choose **Continue to Subscribe.** Review the terms and conditions for software usage, and choose **Accept Terms**.
-A confirmation page loads, and an email confirmation is sent to the account owner.
-For detailed subscription instructions, see the [AWS Marketplace documentation](https://aws.amazon.com/marketplace/help/200799470).

 ### Architecture

 Figure 2 shows the architecture of the serverless CI/CD environment after you deploy this Quick Start, along with the integration of your AWS Lambda functions into your Snyk organization.